to improve relational connections

-Know Me Now serves children of incarcerated parents by ensuring each child has a mentor, providing visits within prison, virtually, and redemptive visits with parents transitioning home, to work toward healthy reunification beyond prison.
+Know Me Now serves children of incarcerated parents by ensuring each child gets regular visitation with their parent, has a supportive mentor, continues redemptive visits with their parents transitioning home, and has community support to work toward healthy reunification beyond prison.

 Know Me Now walks beside moms and dads in transition, building networks of community to help parents develop healthy connections with their children once returning back home.

-Know Me Now recruits community to provide hospitality to Department of Corrections employees, renovate facility spaces, and encourage healthy reunification between children and their parents within prison walls.
+Know Me Now provides hospitality and encouragement for Department of Corrections employees, renovating facility spaces, and encouraging healthy relationship between children and their parents within prison walls.

 Belief that builds.

 It sustains transition by building momentum and confidence through continuous connections with family and community.

 Determination and stamina are required to break the cycle of incarceration and achieve stability with staying power.